 KO SASAKI PHOTO EXHIBITION “XEPCOH – Kherson: On Nights of Falling Missiles” November 15 – 30, 2025

-This exhibition marks the publication of Sasaki’s new photobook, ХЕРСОН — Kherson: On Nights of Falling Missiles, based on his 126-day stay in southern Ukraine during the summer of 2022, under Russian invasion.
+This exhibition marks the launch of Sasaki’s new photobook, ХЕРСОН — Kherson: On Nights of Falling Missiles, based on his 126-day stay in southern Ukraine during the summer of 2022, amid Russia’s full-scale invasion.

-Through his time spent with both civilians and soldiers, Sasaki quietly documented the fragile boundary between daily life and war.
-Rather than images of destruction or violence, the work captures traces of human life—prayers, laughter, sleep, and conversations.
-It resists being reduced to familiar tropes of war photography, instead preserving moments that defy easy naming or categorization.
+Through time spent with both civilians and soldiers, Sasaki quietly documented the fragile boundary between daily life and war.
+Rather than focusing on destruction or violence, his photographs reveal traces of human life—prayers, laughter, sleep, and conversations.
+The work resists being reduced to familiar tropes of war photography, instead preserving moments that defy easy categorization or summary.

-Sasaki’s gaze remains simply present—reflecting a reality in which war lies just beyond the rhythms of daily life.
-And in doing so, it quietly reminds us that this reality may not be as distant from our own lives as it seems.
+Sasaki’s photographs record what he witnessed day after day: the quiet resilience of ordinary people going about their lives amid extraordinary circumstances.
+His gaze remains simply present—reflecting a reality in which war lies just beyond the rhythms of daily life.
+And in doing so, it quietly reminds us that this reality may not be as distant from our own as it seems.

-We invite you to visit the exhibition and spend time with the quiet intensity of this work.
+We invite you to visit the exhibition and experience the quiet intensity of this work.

 ©︎Ko Sasaki / XEPCOH – Kherson: On Nights of Falling Missiles